UTAH AND MENTAL DISABILITY

 In addition, the evidence must show these conditions significantly impact your ability to function in a normal work setting.
 For example, perhaps you have anxiety attacks at work and have to go home.
 Likewise, you may not be able to focus on work tasks due to your anxiety.
 You need evidence proving your problems.
 Learn more about medical evidence here.

-Mental health evidence is crucial to winning your disability claim.
+Mental health evidence is crucial to winning your SSD claim.
 Your counselor or psychologist can provide documentation that you cannot work.
 Even your past employer can provide evidence of your panic attacks at work.

 SCHIZOPHRENIA ANOTHER MENTAL DISABILITY IN UTAH